Ondrej Rigo: Early life

-He was married two times.
-His first marriage was during his military service (compulsory in Czechoslovakia at that time), but "when we returned to Bratislava she started to become jealous.
-You know, an Easterner [meaning from Eastern Slovakia, a culturally and linguistically distinct region of the country], so she returned to Poprad.
+Rigo was twice married.
+His first marriage was during his military service (compulsory in Czechoslovakia at the time), but "when we returned to Bratislava she started to become jealous—you know, an Easterner [i.e., Eastern Slovakia, a culturally and linguistically distinct region of the country]—so she returned to Poprad.
 I went with her to say goodbye at the station," recalls Rigo.
-Little was known about his second marriage.
-The woman he was with in the cinema on the night of his last murder is being referred to as his "partner".
+Little is known about his second marriage; the woman he was at the cinema with on the night of his last murder was referred to in the media as his "partner".